QuickBooks Blog

 • Accept multiple payment methods.

-• Improve cash flow with invoice financing, such as Get Paid Upfront**.
-With Get Paid Upfront, if approved you can access invoice advances and get funds as fast as 1–2 business days instead of waiting on net terms.¹ You can apply in just minutes when you use QuickBooks Online and QuickBooks Payments, and applying doesn’t affect your personal credit score.
+• Improve cash flow with invoice financing through QuickBooks Line of Credit.
+With QuickBooks Line of Credit, if approved, you can access invoice advances and get funds as fast as 1–2 business days instead of waiting on net terms.¹ You can apply in just minutes when you use QuickBooks Online and QuickBooks Payments, and applying doesn’t affect your personal credit score.

 A PayPal survey found that 59% of customers will abandon an online cart if they can’t pay using the method they prefer.